alecramsay/REmake/docs/characters.md

 | single_quote | ' |
 | double_quote | " |

-To match the characters f, o, o quoted, the sequence is:
+This allows you to match the characters f, o, o quoted like this:

 ```
 double_quote()